 Seton Hill Traditions

 Traditions represent a distinguishing mark of life at Seton Hill.
-Traditional events are held throughout the year and represent the four guiding principles of the University.
+Traditional events are held throughout the year and represent the four guiding principles of the University: welcoming, celebrating, learning and service.

 At the beginning of each academic year, we gather as a faith community to ask for God's blessings for everyone on "the Hill."